Committee Constitution

 Section 6: Contesting Results

-Once the results have been certified, any candidate or Committee member may request to see the ballots or other election materials.
-If a signed petition is presented by a) all members of the Lakeside committee, or b) 50 percent of voters contesting that the election for one or more positions was irretrievably flawed, the contested position(s) are considered vacant and shall be filled in by the procedure described in Section 8.
+Once the results have been certified, any candidate or Committee member may contact the Committee’s Graduate School Advisor to express concerns with the ballots or election materials.
+If, within 15 days of the conclusion of the election, a signed petition is presented by a) at least 5 members of the Lakeside Committee, or b) 50 percent of voters, contesting that the election for one or more positions was irretrievably flawed, the contested position(s) are considered vacant and shall be filled in by the procedure described in Section 8.

 Section 7: Taking of Office